wangamb0212/student_test_2024_fall/README.md

 ## Task 4 (optional): Data analysis in a `Python` notebook

-The second notebook, `notebook/UKBBdataAnalysis.ipynb` is an exercise that cleans a toy data set based on the UKBB, and performs some analysis on the polygenic risk score (PRS).
+The last notebook, `notebook/UKBBdataAnalysis.ipynb` is an exercise that cleans a toy data set based on the UKBB, and performs some analysis on the polygenic risk score (PRS).
 It involves coding in `Python` but we provide most of the code required to run the analysis.

 ## Task 5: Report your work and submission